Consensys/doctools.template-site/docs/contribute/create-diagram.md

 !!! tip

-    Hold down the Shift key when drawing to create perfect horizontal and vertical lines, squares, circles, etc.
+    Hold down ++shift++ when drawing, resizing, and rotating to create perfect horizontal and vertical lines.

 #### Arrows and lines